LeToNode/Play2.0-CN-doc/scalaGuide/main/async/ScalaStream.md

 }
 ```

-Of course we can use any `Enumerator` to specify the chunked data:
+Of course, we can use any `Enumerator` to specify the chunked data:

 ```
 def index = Action {